 We know what you're thinking: what man doesn't have a men's wallet?
 We don't doubt that most men already have one at hand.
 But we are concerned that the wallet they rely on every day is the same Velcro version they were using in high school.

-If your wallet relies on the same mechanism that a grade schooler uses to secure their shoes, it's time for an upgrade.
+If your wallet relies on the same mechanism that a grade-schooler uses to secure their shoes, it's time for an upgrade.
 But at the same time, we don't suggest emptying that wallet of all its contents to find a new one.
 What we'd encourage is a simple upgrade to something leather, which will pick up a patina in your pocket and look better as the years go by.

 If we had to live on one men's tie alone, it would be a navy silk knit.
-Silk knit ties are as versatile as they come: casual enough to be worn with a men's sport coat or a blue blazer, elegant enough to be paired to a grey suit.
+Silk knit ties are as versatile as they come: casual enough to be worn with a men's sport coat or a blue blazer, elegant enough to be paired with a grey suit.
 They're also easy to travel with, as they can be rolled up without suffering wrinkles or creases.

 Whether you prefer to call it a handkerchief or a pocket square, there's no doubt that one would benefit your wardrobe.
 If you are just now dipping your toes into the handkerchief realm, we'd recommend keeping it simple and opting for a handkerchief made from plain white cotton.
-A plain white cotton handkerchief can be paired to any type of sport coat or suit under the sun.
+A plain white cotton handkerchief can be paired with any type of sport coat or suit under the sun.

 If you'd like to add a little extra panache to the plain white handkerchief, you can do so by opting for a simple monogram.
 How you'd like to display it is up to you: leave the monogram side hanging from the top of your pocket to show some personality, or keep the monogram side tucked into the pocket to stay discreet.